 - Veterans Fellowship of Reconciliation provides resources for veterans and the community and advocates for peace.

 Community members and organizations can also use the Workers’ Center space for events and meetings for a very low fee.
-(For example, the Ithaca Folk Song Swap gathers at the Center one Sunday a month; the Coalition for Sustainable Economic Development meets at the Center one Friday a month, and many organizations reserve it for one time social events, trainings, and meetings.
+For example, the Ithaca Folk Song Swap gathers at the Center one Sunday a month; the Coalition for Sustainable Economic Development meets at the Center one Friday a month, and many organizations reserve it for one time social events, trainings, and meetings.

 If you’d like to use the Center for your meeting or event, or if your group would like to rent space in the Center, contact TCWC office manager Rob Brown (firstname.lastname@example.org) by email or call 607-269-0409.